stratanium/stratanium/INSTALL.md

-Building Raptoreum
+Building Stratanium
 =============

-See doc/build-*.md for instructions on building the various elements of the Raptoreum Core reference implementation of Raptoreum.
+See doc/build-*.md for instructions on building the various elements of the Stratanium Core reference implementation of Stratanium.